 Who leads the Discernment Group?

-With each shipment of books, we’ll include a pamphlet for running the discernment group.
-It will include discussion questions for seven sessions, corresponding to the most important chapters in To Save a Thousand Souls.
-Topics include developing a prayer life, the nature of the priesthood, overcoming common discernment fears (especially celibacy), finding a spiritual director, etc.
+The meetings are very well-structured, so there is no need to “invent” content for each meeting.
+The discussion questions correspond to the most important chapters in To Save a Thousand Souls, with topics such as developing a prayer life, the nature of the priesthood, overcoming common discernment fears (especially celibacy), finding a spiritual director, etc.

 About To Save a Thousand Souls

 To Save a Thousand Souls: A Guide for Discerning a Vocation to Diocesan Priesthood is a ground-breaking book that has been hailed as a “catechism of discernment.”
 It has been praised by dozens of bishops and Vocation Directors as the most complete guide for men considering priesthood.
-Over 100 dioceses have ordered copies for their candidates.
+More than 140 dioceses have ordered copies for their candidates.